Fraiddd/tracePtLas/README.md

 # tracePtLas

-tracePtLas is 2 smalls programs, tracePtLas2D (z=0) and tracePtLas3D, in Python 3.11 which traces in Autocad the points of the .las files.
+tracePtLas is 2 smalls programs, tracePtLas2D (z=0) and tracePtLas3D, in Python 3.11 which traces in Autocad the points of the .las or .laz files.

 When you receive a large amount of point clouds from a Lidar, being able to batch process .las files is a must.